 Or perhaps this is a game about constant collecting and upgrading (insert anything here)?
 Then we can do is find forum where such community exists to inform them about our game that is similar to Pokemons:

-- Then you can search for pokemon forums in Google.
+- Search for Pokemon forums in Google.

-- Make an account.
+- Make an account and activate email.

-Isn’t hard!
+It isn’t hard!
 I am sure if your game is really related to Pokemons then there will be many people who would love to try it.

 You can do the same thing as above on Reddit.
 Or you can even post in some gaming or gamedev sub.
-And this is how you can get some audience from Reddit.
+And this is how you can get some audience from Reddit:

 There are many ways to do it, and you are only limited by your creativity.
 Examples: